 As you may know, not all leads are ready to buy from day 1.
 Sometimes, they’re exploring other products/services, while other times they want more information to be sure of their decision.

-For instance, we analyzed the buying patterns from 2013 till 2021.
+For instance, we analyzed the buying patterns from 2013 to 2024.
 We found that hardly 10-12% of sales close within a day.
 Others require nurturing and follow-ups.

-Therefore, the ability to engage with clients and nudge them from time to time becomes an important skill in sales.
+Therefore, the ability to engage with clients and nudge them from time to time becomes an important sales skill.
 There are several ways to go about it; for example, follow-up emails, follow-up calls, invitation to participate in a webinar, and more.
 The point is, you need to figure out what customer engagement strategy works in your domain.

 5. Competitor awareness